puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.41.md

 bookHidden: true
 ---

-# 1.41 Sañjaya (2)
+# 1.41 Sirivaḍḍha

-Seeing the aggregates as suffering,
+Lightning flashes down
-Empty, not-self, and void,
+On the cleft of Vebhāra and Paṇḍava.
-I’ve given up all defilements,
+But in the mountain cleft, the son of the inimitable
-And reached the peace of nibbāna.
+Is absorbed in jhāna, equanimous.

 ## Notes